tyler-26-smith/Advanced_R/README.md

 * Explore and understand other advanced R topics as desired based on student interest

 ## Texts
-This class will be based around the Advanced R textbook, written by Hadley Wickham, which is a great resource for diving in depth into some advanced concepts in R. The book is freely available online [here](https://adv-r.hadley.nz/index.html) (with solutions available [here](https://bookdown.org/Tazinho/Advanced-R-Solutions/)).
-You are welcome to purchase and use a physical copy (second edition) if you would like, but it is not required for the course.
+This class is based around the Advanced R textbook, written by Hadley Wickham, which is a great resource for diving in depth into some advanced concepts in R. The book is freely available online [here](https://adv-r.hadley.nz/index.html) (with solutions available [here](https://bookdown.org/Tazinho/Advanced-R-Solutions/)).
 Throughout the semester, we will likely also draw from other resources, depending on student interest.

 Other useful resources related to the material in this course:
 * [Course on R debugging and robust programming](https://github.com/lgatto/2016-02-25-adv-programming-EMBL) by Laurent Gatto & Robert Stojnic